Create or Update Bubble Charts

 • Sum: Sum of all values of the selected data element.

-9. (Optional) From the Color By list, select one or more data elements to measure using a color-code.
-You can:
+8. (Optional) From the Color By list, select one or more data elements to measure using a color-code.
+Perform any of the following actions:

-10. From the Category list, select a data element to use as a category to differentiate the bars in the chart.
-You can:
+9. From the Category list, select a data element to use as a category to differentiate the bars in the chart.
+Perform any of the following actions:

 The following options display: